Thursday, 15 February 2024

 Look down over Dunoon, the capital of Cowal, from this network of hillside paths.
 There are unforgettable, panoramic views of the Firth of Clyde coast.
 Remains of old farms survive among the trees that provide shelter for abundant wildlife.

 Meander up through the young conifers for great views over Dunoon and the Clyde.

 Uneven gravel and earth paths, with some narrow and muddy sections.
-Includes some long fairly steep slopes and two openings 1.1m wide.
+Includes some long fairly steep slopes.

 Allow 1½ hours

 Climb to the top of the forest for superb panoramic views across Cowal and the Firth of Clyde.

 Long steep slopes for up to half a mile.
 Uneven gravel paths, with earthy and rocky sections.

 Feel the excitement of exploring a forest by bike – you never know what wildlife you might encounter around the next corner!